Phyllonorycter rhynchosiae

 Phyllonorycter rhynchosiae is a moth of the family Gracillariidae.
 It is known from South Africa.
 The habitat consists of the urban hills of Pretoria.

 The length of the forewings is 3–3.3 mm.
-The forewing is elongate and the ground colour is golden ochreous with some white scales at the base.
-The hindwings are pale greyish and slightly shiny.
 Adults are on wing from early January to mid-March and from early June to mid-August.

 The larvae feed on Eriosema psoraleoides, Rhynchosia confusa and Rhynchosia nitens.
 They mine the leaves of their host plant.
-The mine has the form of a rather small, oval, semi-transparent, tentiform mine on the underside of the leaf.